onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 # ⚙️ Section 8 · Runtime Implementation Plan

-The runtime plan should not try to turn all three runtime files into giant philosophical blocks.
+The runtime plan should not try to turn runtime into giant philosophical blocks.

-Instead, the goal is to make them behave as three meaningful intensities of the same engine.
+Instead, the goal is to make the runtime layer behave like one governed engine surface.

-## Basic
+## Runtime priorities
-Goal:
-lowest-friction entry form

-Focus:
+### Priority 1
+Make the runtime pages internally coherent

+That means:
-- easy adoption
+- runtime entry
-- visible Twin Atlas flavor
-- lower ritual overhead

-## Advanced
-Goal:
-main working mode

-Focus:
-- stronger route discipline
-- stronger ambiguity preservation
-- stronger repair discipline
-- stronger practical usefulness

-## Strict
-Goal:
-highest-governance public form

-Focus:
-- strongest evidence-boundary discipline
-- strongest anti-fake-closure behavior
-- strongest candidate-vs-verdict separation
+- constitution
-- strongest tolerance for lawful unresolvedness
+- forward-route logic
+- inverse governance
+- state machine
+- seal and audit

+should read as one spine, not scattered explanations.

+### Priority 2
+Make runtime posture implementation-friendly

+The runtime layer should become easier to translate into actual use and review behavior.

+### Priority 3
+Keep runtime aligned with coupling logic

+Runtime should not drift into “tone variants.”
+It should remain about governance, handoff, and lawful output strength.

+### Priority 4
+Keep runtime aligned with evidence

+The behaviors claimed in evidence and demo pages should remain supportable by the runtime spine.

-Implementation priority here is not to make them different in style only.
+The key implementation priority here is not style difference.

-Implementation priority is to make them different in **governance intensity**.

-That distinction matters.
+It is **governance coherence**.

 ---

-# 🎭 Section 9 · Demo Implementation Plan
+# 🧪 Section 9 · Evidence and Demo Implementation Plan

-The demo layer should now be treated as a serious implementation partner.
+The evidence and demo layers should now be treated as serious implementation partners.

 ## Why
-Because demos are not just presentation.
+Because they are no longer just presentation surfaces.

 They are the clearest visible targets for whether the engine is behaving correctly.

 ## Main rule
-If the implementation-facing flow cannot support the intended Twin Atlas behavior shown in the demo cases, the implementation is drifting.
+If the implementation-facing flow cannot support the intended Twin Atlas behavior shown in the evidence and demo cases, the implementation is drifting.

-## Demo priorities
+## Evidence and demo priorities

 ### Priority 1
-Case 01 must remain supportable.
+Keep the fast contrast honest

 That means:
-- F5 remains primary
-- F6 remains live
-- evidence stays partial
-- fit stays family-level
+- Basic Repro Demo stays fast
-- repair stays candidate-like
+- the difference stays visible
-- visible output does not overrun support
+- the contrast does not drift into theater

 ### Priority 2
-Add more family boundary cases.

-Recommended directions:
-- F3 vs F4
-- F1 vs F5
-- research interpretation ambiguity
-- mixed-route workflow cases
+Keep the cleaner protocol meaningful

+That means:
+- Advanced Clean Protocol stays cleaner and more blackhat-resistant
+- separation remains real
+- protocol positioning remains honest

 ### Priority 3
-Keep one-screen legibility.

-The more implementation gets deeper, the more important it is to keep visible contrast easy to understand.
+Keep flagship cases supportable

+That means the public cases should remain aligned with the architecture and not become empty storytelling.

+### Priority 4
+Strengthen proof-pack readiness

+That means better:
+- screenshot readiness
+- figure readiness
+- README embedding value
+- external explainability

 ---